Community Grants Policy

 - to provide transparent, equitable, open and effective processes and decision making.

 Individuals and not-for-profit organisations are eligible to apply for Council grants.

 An applicant applying for a grant must operate within the Brisbane Local Government Area (LGA) or be able to demonstrate that the project will benefit residents of the Brisbane LGA.
 The applicant must:

 - have appropriate insurance and workplace health and safety policies in accordance with the funding agreement

-- demonstrate that the grant will be used for a purpose in the public interest
+- demonstrate that the grant will be used for a public purpose

 - have met all acquittal conditions of previous Council grants and have no debt to Council